openvinotoolkit/openvino/docs/notebooks/236-stable-diffusion-v2-text-to-image-demo-with-output.rst

 While positive prompts steer diffusion toward the images associated with it, negative prompts declares undesired concepts for the generation image, e.g. if we want to have colorful and bright images, a gray scale image will be result which we want to avoid.
-In this case, a grey scale can be treated as negative prompt.
+In this case, a gray scale can be treated as negative prompt.
 The positive and negative prompt are in equal footing.
 You can always use one with or without the other.
 More explanation of how it works can be found in this